btnguyenPersonal/edit/tasks.md

 - fix tab rendering with non wordwrap state->windowPosition.col > 0
 - lock down changing files flag
   - turn on when unsaved??
-- look at how hard it would be to have an icon at top to say there are new changes available?
   - each action check? if new changes happen have a popup like vim??
 - add args
   - turn off autosave cmd